Interaction corrections to the thermopower of the disordered two-dimensional electron gas

+While heat vertex corrections and charge vertex corrections are crucial for establishing the structure of the correlation function $\chi_{kn}$ in Eq.~\eqref{eq:chikngeneral}, the corrections to $L$ (and thereby to $\alpha$ and $S$) are found from the diagrams displayed in Fig.~\eqref{fig:diagrams_diffusion}.
 For each diagram, an expansion in $D'_\eps$ is required in order to obtain a finite result.
 This expansion may originate from different terms, namely from diffusons $\mathcal{D}^\eps_{\bfq,\omega}$, from the generalized Hikami box terms through $\Tr[D_\eps \nabla^2 \hat{Q}]$ or $DD'_\eps\Tr[\nabla^2 \hat{Q}(\nabla \hat{Q})^2]$, or from source and interaction terms that become $D_\eps'$-dependent via the replacement $\hat{Q}\rightarrow \hat{X}$.
 The advantage of the described method is that the particle-hole asymmetry is explicit, so that a systematic expansion can be achieved straightforwardly.
 On the other hand, each diagram gives rise to several distinct contributions, which need to be added consistently.
 Fortunately, the structure of the correlation function imposes tight constraints on the calculation.
 In particular, the results for $D_n$ and $D_k$ obtained from the calculation of $\chi_{kn}$ can be checked against those known from studies of $\chi_{nn}$ and $\chi_{kk}$ as discussed above.

-The result for $\delta \alpha$ can conveniently be expressed through the corrections to the frequency-dependent diffusion coefficient,
+The result for $\delta \alpha$ can conveniently be expressed through the corrections to the frequency-dependent diffusion coefficient \cite{d_RemarkSuppl},